Akuli/python-tutorial/handy-stuff-strings.md

 (https://docs.python.org/3/library/stdtypes.html#string-methods) covers
 them all, but I'm going to just show some of the most commonly used ones briefly.
-Python also comes with built-in documentation about the string methods.
-You can run `help(str)` to read it.
+Python also comes with built-in documentation about the string methods and we can run `help(str)` to read it.

-Remember that nothing can modify strings in-place.
+Again, nothing can modify strings in-place.
 Most string methods return a new string, but things like `our_string = our_string.upper()` still work because the new string is assigned to the old variable.

 Here's an example with some of the most commonly used string methods:

-Here's some of the most commonly used string methods:

 ```py
 >>> our_string.upper()